pedro-coelho-dr/libreSenses/README.md

 - **Accessibility Techniques**: Implements WCAG-compliant techniques across levels A, AA, and AAA.
 - **Additional Resources**: Offers reference links and resources on accessibility guidelines.

-LibreSenses is a commitment to digital inclusivity and the spirit of free and opensource software and culture.
+LibreSenses is a commitment to digital inclusivity and the spirit of free and open-source software and culture.

 Explore the LibreSenses [Prototype](https://libresenses-service-ibu7uv3kqq-rj.a.run.app/).

-For more information. visit the [LibreSenses Project Site](https://sites.google.com/cesar.school/libresenses/) (brazilian portuguese).
+For more information, visit the [LibreSenses Project Site](https://sites.google.com/cesar.school/libresenses/) (brazilian portuguese).

 ## Table of Contents
 - [Installation](#installation)